 "Ideas garden" image courtesy Valeria Boltneva

 Imagine having the perfectly calibrated to-do list.
 It's stuffed with high-ROI tasks that will help realize your long-term goals.
 Each task is researched and contains clear instructions to act upon.
 It is always 25 items or less, so if a task isn't being worked on today, it's out-of-sight.
-Any time a new idea kernel popped into mind, the list snares the idea and puts it into writing, so to begin incremental refinement until it's ready to be acted upon.
+Any time a new idea kernel popped into mind, the list would snare that idea and put it into writing, so as to begin incremental refinement until it's ready for action.

-If you aspire to craft your own "perfectly calibrated to-do list," Amplenote is tailor-made to help.
-When combined with high motivation, a well-polished list of tasks is the biggest opportunity to get an edge in any competitive sphere.
+If you aspire to craft your own "perfectly calibrated to-do list," Amplenote can help.
+When combined with high motivation, a polished list of actionable tasks offers the chance to get an edge in any competitive sphere.
 Every day you think about a task is an opportunity for your present-day self to improve the task by 5% -- or dismiss it.
-Amplenote's Task Score is designed to help capture the wisdom of your past selves, then polish those ideas until they're too good not to work on.
+Amplenote's Task Score captures the wisdom of your past selves, to keep nudging your attention back toward your best ideas until they're too good not to work on.

-There is one catch.
-To reap the benefits of repeated attention requires constantly nudging yourself toward a showdown with the items that will get stuck on your list as it ages.
-We've affectionately referred to these old list items as "barnacles."
+There is a catch.
+To reap the benefits of repeated attention requires pushing toward a showdown with the items that get stuck on your list as it ages.
+We refer to these old list items as "barnacles."
 It's a rule that nobody wants to work on their barnacle tasks -- that's how the damn things became barnacles in the first place.
 And yet, just as some animals have evolved the ability to digest barnacles, so too must an effective long-term to-do list evolve a mechanism through which its barnacles get processed.

 If you have six minutes to read the rest of this, you'll learn why we believe "the perfectly calibrated to-do list" happens by keeping long-term lists where ideas are captured and refined, then dismissed or completed.
 Then we'll offer three ideas to cope with the detritus that can make the perfect to-do list such a drag to open up at the beginning of the day.